SoftwareHeritage/swh-deposit/docs/spec-api.md

 repository) and a server (SWH repository) to permit deposits of software source code archives and associated metadata.

+*Note:*
-*Note:* In the following document, we will use the `archive` or `software source code archive` interchangeably.
+  - In the following document, we will use the `archive` or `software source code archive` interchangeably.
+  - The supported archive formats are:
+    - zip: common zip archive (no multi-disk zip files).
+    - tar: tar archive without compression or optionally any of the following compression algorithm gzip (.tar.gz, .tgz), bzip2 (.tar.bz2) , or lzma (.tar.lzma)

 ## Collection